DaBultz/Masatsu.ts/README.md

 **Goal 1: Easy to pickup**, it should not change fundamentally how discord.js works, everything which works in Discord.js should work in this framework as well

-**Goal 2: Reduce Boilerplate**, all bots have a certain amount of shared functionality, this framework should do all of this this so the bot can focus on developing their bot
+**Goal 2: Reduce Boilerplate**, all bots have a certain amount of shared functionality, this framework should do all of this so the bot can focus on developing their bot

 ## Setup